 As with all fridges, look to the construction first.
 Good options will be made of stainless steel, either painted or burnished.
 Steel is just a good solid option for constructing appliances that are made to last.

 The interior should be spacious, though what that means might vary to you.
 I’d say about 15 cubic feet is the minimum to be a good sized fridge, and most options hover in the roughly 20 cubic foot range.

 On top of the raw amount of space, look at its overall USABLE space.
 How are the shelves arranged?
 Can they be adjusted?
 Questions like this should be asked as you look to the interior of the fridge.
 The more modular the interior, the more widely usable the fridge can be.

 From there, look to little extras and quality of life options.
-Ice makers, digital temperature controls, your preferred type of freezer (top or bottom, different variants on door or drawer styles for each), humidity controls, and so on.
+Ice makers with detachable ice trays, digital temperature controls, your preferred type of freezer (top or bottom, different variants on door or drawer styles for each), humidity controls, and so on.

 Once you’ve chosen what you like of all of those disparate features, determine how much you’re willing to pay.
 On average you’re looking at a bare minimum of $1300, and often $1500 or more.
 You could expect to pay over $2500 for an especially large or high quality model with a bunch of extra features.

 Because a lot of these features are shared so universally among refrigerators, and many boil down to complete personal preference, the following list is not really graded on how GOOD the fridges are in order, but how much I, personally, prefer them.
 I think every single one of these is good and fits the basic criteria above, with something special to set it apart.

 You may also want to glance our list of the best side by side refrigerator if you want other types of refrigerators.